-Laurel Marks is a repressed seventeen-year-old schoolgirl.
-She also has a weakness for older men—most of all her father, whom she’ll do anything to impress.
-After his sudden death, Laurel is sent off to a boarding school where she latches onto a new love-object: her English teacher, Mr. Hugh Steadman.
+Laurel Marks is a stunning, repressed 17-year-old schoolgirl.
+She also has a weakness for older men; most of all, her father, whom she'll do anything to impress.
+After his sudden death, Laurel is sent off to a boarding school where she shortly latches onto a new love-object: her English teacher, Mr. Hugh Steadman.

 Following an encounter in the woods, a flirtation develops between the two, marked by hopeful highs and suicidal lows, on Laurel's part.
 Their romance is eventually consummated one November afternoon, in the arbor where they first met.
 But Laurel's middle-aged teacher proves to be a more violent lover than she ever anticipated.
 Like the doomed chase between Daphne and Apollo, Steadman pursues and Laurel recedes.

-The Wood of Suicides charts the course of their obsessive romance, and of Laurel’s unshed grief for her father—a man whose absence could be either her salvation or her undoing.
+Woollett charts the course of their obsession with an unswerving eye, describing their unbridled desire for one another and the reckless and tortured course on which they have embarked and of Laurel's unshed grief for her father, whose absence will be either her salvation or her undoing.

 “An anxious, uneasy and despondent anti-romance novel.”

-“Woollett impressively captures the excrutiating joy and pain of young love, its nymph-like virtue but also sensual power, as body and soul move on their fateful journey from innocence to experience”
+"Woollett impressively captures the excruciating joy and pain of young love, its nymph-like virtue but also sensual power, as body and soul move on their fateful journey from innocence to experience.”